AndBaum84/framework-infty-value-function/README.md

 	- Plots the value curves according to a cutoff-value and system-parameters that has to be prespecified.

 3) printcandidates.m, printoptimumcflex.m, printoptimumrflex.m, printvalueofqualigrid.m:
-	- plot different graphics with output from Routine.m
+	- Plot different graphics with output from Routine.m